Home/Most Repeated MCQs/Biology

 How are these 'most repeated' Biology MCQs actually chosen?

-A question qualifies only when the same correct answer recurs across 3 or more separate past papers in premeth's corpus of 377 real papers.
+A question qualifies only when the same correct answer recurs across 2 or more different exam years in premeth's corpus of 377 real papers.
 It is measured from actual exams, not estimated or predicted.

 How many Biology questions are on the MDCAT?